Drivetrain#

 set_timeout sets a time limit for how long a drivetrain function will wait to reach its target.
 If the drivetrain cannot complete the movement within the set time, it will stop automatically and continue with the next function.

-Note: The drivetrain’s time limit is used to prevent drivetrain functions that do not reach their target position from stopping the execution of the rest of the project.
+Note: The drivetrain’s time limit prevents drivetrain functions that do not reach their target position from blocking the execution of the rest of the project.

 Usage: